iotauth/iotauth_experiments/experiments/ccs2017/README.md

         sudo lxc-stop -n auth1

-# Experiment procedure for extended experiments
+# Experiment procedure for extended experiments for Cory 3rd, 4th and 5th floors (Cory345)

 * Generating an input for graph (**ns3Exp.input** as default, can be changed, others are **$CCS/floorPlans/cory345.input**)